QuynhND/cmacc-test/README.md

 # Best practices

+## Addresses
-1. Addresses are in Geo.
+Addresses are in Geo.
 A reference to an address is a reference to a geo.cmacc file located in a given Country > State > County > City > Street > Number directory.
 The way to display an address is by using the _adr_12.cmacc file.
 So 55 Broadway St, Cmabridge, MA 02142 is a geo.cmacc file created in USA > MA > Middlesex > Broadway St > 55 directory.
 The file looks like this: